Jeevan-Kiran-Lenka/Jeevan-Kiran-Lenka/README.md

 - 🔭 I’m currently working on something exciting 😉
 - 🌱 I’m currently learning [Deep Learning, Data Science](https://becominghuman.ai/machine-learning-vs-deep-learning-vs-data-science-484cfa520bf7) and also [Web Development](https://g.co/kgs/stHUQe)
 - 👯 I’m looking to collaborate with other open source enthusiasts
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects, Create solutions for problems of Sustainable Enviornment
 - ⚡ Fun fact: I love to read, binge watch and play guitar 🎸 / piano 🎹  and also to sing 🎵 and play foot⚽

 ### Connect with me: